HMD Vibe

 It is a small display format for smartphones.
 You shouldn't be severely defective in vision, and you won't see much detail on the screen and only have a small resolution available.
 For that, the device should be small and handy, easy to transport.

-» To find out how fine a display is, see our DPI List.60%: Such a poor rating is rare.
-There are only a few notebooks that were rated even worse.
-The rating websites do not give a purchase recommendation here.
+» To find out how fine a display is, see our DPI List.50%: This rating is bad and very rare.
+There are only a few models that are rated so poorly.
+If the source is reputable, then a purchase is probably not advisable.

 » Further information can be found in our Notebook Purchase Guide.